Scan time: 2-3 minutes / Read time: 3-5 minutes

 Asha writes a weekly newsletter about smoothies and fast healthy breakfasts.

-To her, a good breakfast is five minutes and a blender, not a project.
+To her, a good breakfast is five minutes and a blender — not a project.

-Her readers want the same — something quick that isn't a sad granola bar.
+Something quick that isn't a sad granola bar.

 ⛳️ Problem: